Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 With this in mind, Capgemini’s expert Salesforce team came together with Odigo.
 Together, we explored the possible uses of video integration in managing customer interactions.
 This led us to carry out an experiment on behalf of SNCF, France’s national state-owned railway company, the results of which were unveiled in November at the most recent Dreamforce conference: the 5G accelerator for Service Cloud project.

-In concrete terms, what will 5G change for the mobile user?
+In concrete terms, what will 5G change in terms of customer experience for the mobile user?
 It will allow them to load content almost instantly while retaining the best quality, not only improving existing services, but also developing new ones.

 Currently, the video stream, which is extremely data-intensive, is not being used to its full potential.
 Thanks to 5G, it will be possible to leverage it for high value-added uses.
 In fact, for the first time, high and very high definition audiovisual content (4K video, 3D video, etc.) will be possible for every 5G phone owner.